-Old Bay seasoning is what makes a low country boil different from a Shrimp boil or seafood boil like they have in Louisiana.
-In a Cajun Shrimp boil, they tend to use a spicier seafood seasoning such as Zatarains Shrimp and Crab boil seasoning.
+Old Bay seasoning is what makes a low country boil different from a Shrimp boil or seafood boil as they have in Louisiana.
+In a Cajun Shrimp boil, they tend to use spicier seafood seasoning such as Zatarains Shrimp and Crab boil seasoning.

 I like to use fresh sweet corn on the cob for this recipe.
 If you cannot find it fresh, buy the super sweet mini cobs that are in the freezer section of your grocery store.